crmuhsin/node-image-cropper/README.md

-# node-image-resizer
+node-image-cropper
-# to install give "npm install"
+to install give "npm install"
-# then to run the project give "node app"
+then to run the project give "node app"

 The following are the user stories for the image cropper tool.